Critical emergency medicine: Scope

 Internationally, there are two primary models of emergency medicine: the Anglo-American model, which relies on "bringing the patient to the hospital", and the Franco-German model, which operates through "bringing the hospital to the patient".
 In the Anglo-American model, the patient is rapidly transported by non-physician providers to definitive care, typically an emergency department in a hospital.
-Conversely, the Franco-German approach has a physician, traditionally an anesthesiologist but now more so an Emergency physician [whose training is better suited to the urgent nature of care], come to the patient and provide stabilizing care in the field.
+Conversely, the Franco-German approach has a physician, traditionally an anesthesiologist but now more so an emergency physician, come to the patient and provide stabilizing care in the field.
 The patient is then triaged directly to the appropriate specialist department of a hospital.
 As such, CREM specialists must be expert in the principles of patient transfer, often by helicopter or aeroplane as well as by land ambulance, and should exhibit appropriate knowledge, skills and attitudes for working safely in the pre-hospital setting and managing the attendant risks, and communicating with firefighters, police and rescue workers.